InspectProInspectPro

 Fire Safety Inspection Reporting with System-by-System Checklists

-InspectPro gives fire safety inspectors a mobile tool to document fire systems, track compliance status, and produce professional reports covering alarms, sprinklers, emergency lighting, exits, signage, and evacuation schemes.
+InspectPro gives fire safety inspectors a mobile tool to document fire systems, record inspection findings, and produce professional reports covering alarms, sprinklers, emergency lighting, exits, signage, and evacuation schemes.
 From NZ Building Warrant of Fitness requirements to Australian fire safety regulations — structured reporting for every system in the building.

 Fire safety inspections involve multiple interconnected systems, each with its own compliance requirements, maintenance schedules, and documentation standards.
 A single commercial building might have fire alarm panels, smoke detectors, sprinkler systems, fire hose reels, extinguishers, emergency lighting, illuminated exit signs, fire doors, stairwell pressurisation, and an evacuation scheme — all of which need to be inspected, tested, and documented.